 We found 6 urologists who accept Health Net PPO near Murrieta, CA.

-Dr. Sarah Marietti-Shepherd is a pediatric urology specialist.
+Dr. Sarah Marietti-Shepherd, who practices in San Diego, CA, Escondido, CA, and Murrieta, CA, is a medical specialist in pediatric urology.
 She takes Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
-Dr. Marietti-Shepherd's education and training includes medical school at the University of Arizona College of Medicine and residency at a hospital affiliated with the University of Connecticut.
-She is affiliated with Rady Children's Specialists of San Diego.
+She attended the University of Arizona College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Connecticut for residency.
+Dr. Marietti-Shepherd is professionally affiliated with Rady Children's Specialists of San Diego.

 Conditions / Treatments